mujo-code/chrome-extension/README.md

 # Mujō

 Mujō is a Chrome Extension built in React.
-It slow gets rid of items that you use until you take a break.
+It slowly gets rid of items that you use until you take a break.
 Slowly trying to get you to do a breathing exercise.

 [Documentation](./docs/README.md)